Studies of Cherenkov Photon Production in PbF$_2$ Crystals using Proton Beams at Fermilab: Results

 The asymmetry in the integrated ADC counts between the A and B sides (referred to as A-B asymmetry) is calculated for each rotation angle, as depicted in Fig.~\ref{fig:asymmetry}.
 The asymmetry is defined as $(A-B)/(A+B)$, where $A$ and $B$ represent the sum of integrated ADC counts for all channels from each side, respectively (excluding channel 2).
 An angle dependence in the asymmetry is observed, showing an opposite trend for positive and negative rotation angles.
 This behavior is expected due to the directionality of the Cherenkov photons.
 The maximum asymmetry is approximately 20\%, occuring when the rotation angle is close to $\pm 50\degree$.
 The asymmetry measured in data is also compared to the predictions from the simulation, showing reasonable agreement.

 It is also interesting that the asymmetry is close to 0 when $\theta=\pm 90^{\circ}$, indicating that the numbers of Cherenkov photons detected at the opposite ends of the crystal are similar.
 Detailed simulation studies are conducted for the case with $+90^{\circ}$.
-Figure~\ref{fig:angle_90degree} illustrates the photon incident angle distributions for all photons reaching side A (top left plot of Fig.~\ref{fig:angle_90degree}) and those detected by the \sipms\ on side A (bottom left plot of Fig.~\ref{fig:angle_90degree}).
-The figure also shows the corresponding distributions for all photons reaching side B (top right plot of Fig.~\ref{fig:angle_90degree}) and those detected by the \sipms\ on side B (bottom right plot of Fig.~\ref{fig:angle_90degree}).
+Figure~\ref{fig:angle_90degree} illustrates the photon incident angle distributions for all photons reaching side A (top left plot) and those detected by the \sipms\ on side A (bottom left plot).
+The figure also shows the corresponding distributions for all photons reaching side B (top right plot) and those detected by the \sipms\ on side B (bottom right plot).
 It can be observed that most generated photons reaching the two sides have incident angles concentrated around $56^{\circ}$, which is close to the internal reflective angle of $51.8^{\circ}$.
 Consequently, most photons will be reflected and not detected by the \sipms.
-The number of detected by the \sipms\ on side A is similar to the number detected by the \sipms\ on side B; as a result, the asymmetry is close to 0 when $\theta=\pm 90 ^{\circ}$.
+The number of photoelectrons detected by the \sipms\ on side A is similar to the number of photoelectrons detected by the \sipms\ on side B; as a result, the asymmetry is close to 0 when $\theta=\pm 90 ^{\circ}$.